 Welcome to Year Six

-Teachers: Mr Fetherston, Mrs Provost-Lines and Ms Ford
+Teachers: Mr Fetherston, Mrs Provost-Lines and Miss Ford

-Welcome back to year six, we hope you had a fantastic summer.
+Welcome to year six, we hope you had a fantastic summer.

-This term we will be learning all about Philip Pullman and reading his book, 'Northern Lights.'
-Northern Lights is a fantasy based novel which has also been adapted in to a well know film called,'The Golden Compass.'
+This term we will be learning all about Marcus Sedgwick and reading his book, 'Floodland.'
+Floodand is a fantasy based novel which will provide us with many opportunities to ask many questions.

 For the first half of term one, we will be using a range of descriptive devices to create our own descriptive scenes.

-We will also be studying the author, Philip Pullman, to create biographies of his life.
+We will be studying the author, Marcus Sedgwick, to create biographies of his life.
 Can you remember any of the information we have researched about him already?

-Of course the Northern Lights also relate to the 'Aurora Borealis' which we will be using as inspiration for our creative curriculum lessons such as Art, History and Geography.
+'Floodlands' also allows us to look at our world in terms of weather and global warming.
+We will be using it as inspiration for our creative curriculum lessons such as Art, History and Local Geography.

 In term one, we will be focusing on the fundamentals of mathematics, such as place value, addition, subtraction, multiplication and division.